-In this exclusive interview with Trusted Magazine, Dr Carole Nakhle, CEO of Crystol Energy and Director of Access for Women in Energy, talks about her career path, the challenges she has faced in her life and career journeys and what she considers as a key success factor for a female entrepreneur / leader.
+In this exclusive interview with Trusted Magazine, Dr Carole Nakhle, CEO of Crystol Energy and President of Access for Women in Energy, talks about her career path, the challenges she has faced in her life and career journeys and what she considers as a key success factor for a female entrepreneur / leader.

 Trusted Magazine: How could you describe your career path in few words?